Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 As a django developer, the development work is actually writing views: figure out what is the required response for each url, and write the correct view to provide this response.

 **Class Based Views (CBV)**
-Django earlier versions used functions as views: the view function received the request as an argument, possibly with more arguments, and returned an 'HttpResponse'.
-Simple and stright forward.
+Django earlier versions used functions as views: the view function received the request as an argument, possibly with more arguments, and returned an `HttpResponse`.
+Simple and straightforward.

 Later, django introduced Class Based Views.
 Like many other django components, it's now possible to define a view by subclassing a django core class.